Roytak/IOS/README.md

 # IOS
-The Operating Systems school course projects in AWK and Bash.
+The Operating Systems school course projects in Shell and C.